Recording & Mixing

 Recording in studio is fun and rewarding!

-Typically singer-songwriters play acoustic guitar and microphones are always used for this although I will also record the line-out socket (DI) if present.
+Typically singer-songwriters play acoustic guitar and microphones are always used for this although I will also record the guitar's DI if present.
 Deciding position and type of microphones is time very well spent.
 The musician can play and sing at the same time, or record the instrumental and sing to that afterwards.
 Whatever you are most comfortable with is best.

 Recording full bands takes time in the set-up and I prefer to set up and mic-up drum kits in a separate session before the rest of the band are present as this is very exacting.
 We discuss all this in advance.